GluuFederation/docs-ce-prod/docs/source/authn-guide/passport.md

 In Gluu chroot, Passport logs can be found in directory `/opt/gluu/node/passport/logs`.
 By default, severity of messages logged is `INFO`.
 You can change this by using the steps below:

-1. In oxTrust go to `Passport` > `Basic Configuration`
+1. In oxTrust, navigate to `Passport` > `Basic Configuration`

-1. Set the log level in "Logging settings" section
+1. Set the log level in the  "Logging settings" section

-1. Press the update button
+1. Press the `update` button

 ![Logging](../img/user-authn/passport/logging.png)

 !!!
 Note
-    The console log only option sends all messages to `stdout` and prevents messages be written to log files or message queue
+    The `console log only` option sends all messages to `stdout` and prevents messages from being written to log files or the message queue.

 In addition to Passport logs, the log statements of the custom script are key (they contain statements about every step of the [flow](#sample-authentication-flow)).
-You can find them in file `/opt/gluu/jetty/oxauth/logs/oxauth_script.log`.
+You can find them in the `/opt/gluu/jetty/oxauth/logs/oxauth_script.log` file.

 #### Logging to a messaging system